PamNawi/YellowQuartz/content/About Me.md

 Recently, I've delved into the exciting realm of game design as a Level Designer at Strawberry Fields Inc, contributing to immersive 3D environments for games like Aexia.
 My work is not just about coding; it's about crafting experiences that captivate and inspire.

-You can check my [[Game Development Projects]] folder to see my latest creations on this.
+You can check my [[Game Development Projects List]] note to see my latest creations on this.